 The actual signings were a mixed bag - the Rex Burkhead contract seems great, while Lawrence Guy was a slight overpay - but overall, the Patriots have improved their roster and appear to be one of the favorites to win Super Bowl LII.

 New York Jets: C Acquired: QB Josh McCown, WR Quinton Patton, OT Kelvin Beachum, DT Mike Pennel, CB Morris Claiborne, K Chandler Catanzaro.
-Lost: QB Ryan Fitzpatrick, QB Geno Smith, RB Khiry Robinson, WR Brandon Marshall, OT Ryan Clady, OT Breno Giacomini, C Nick Mangold, CB Darrelle Revis, K Nick Folk.
+Lost: QB Ryan Fitzpatrick, QB Geno Smith, RB Khiry Robinson, WR Brandon Marshall, OT Ryan Clady, OT Breno Giacomini, C Nick Mangold, CB Darrelle Revis, S Marcus Gilchrist, K Nick Folk.